Missing $g$-mass: Investigating the Missing Parts of Distributions: Introduction

+using the Chernoff method.
+Note that the tail bounds in \eqref{eq:strongly-sub-gamma-tail_ub} and \eqref{eq:poly-strongly-sub-gamma-tail_ub} have only one additional term inside the exponent when compared to the right tail bounds obtained from sub-Gaussianity with variance factors $v$ and $a_2+v$, respectively.
+If the best possible sub-Gaussian tail bound for $Z$ has variance $> \text{Var}(Z),$ then characterising $Z$ to be Strongly sub-Gamma with variance factor $v = \text{Var}(Z)$ (or Filtered sub-Gaussian with $a_2 + v = \text{Var}(Z))$, results in a right tail bound smaller than the best possible sub-Gaussian bound (and much closer to the desired sub-Gaussian bound with $v= \text{Var}(Z))$ over a restricted range of $\epsilon$.
+In our results described in Section \ref{sec:Our_results}, we show that $M_0$ is uniformly \textit{Strongly sub-Gamma} and \textit{filtered sub-Gaussian} with variance factor $v \approx \max_{P} \ \text{Var}(M_0)$, while the best possible uniform sub-Guassian bound has variance $= 0.5/n > \max_{P} \ \text{Var}(M_0)$.
+Thus, we improve the best possible uniform sub-Gaussian right tail bound for $M_0$ over a restricted range of $\epsilon$.

-As a natural extension, we study the concentration of $G_0(X^n,P)$ (and, by implication, $G_{1+}(X^n,P)$ because of \eqref{eq:G0G1+}) for a given function $g(p)$, and we provide specialised results for the case $g(p)=p^{\alpha}$ and $g(p)=-p\log p$.
-Our approach for proving concentration is different from previous ones, and, arguably, provides one of the simplest proofs for distribution-free concentration results of missing mass.
+We also extend these characterizations to the concentration of $M_{0,g}(X^n,P)$ for two classes of functions $g(p)$, and provide specialised results for the case $g(p)=p^{\alpha}$ and $g(p)=-p \log_2 p$.
+Our approach for proving concentration is different from previous ones, and, arguably, provides one of the simplest proofs for concentration results of missing mass.

 The rest of this article is organised as follows.
-We start by providing some relevant prior results in this area in Section \ref{sec:prior}.
-We present a summary of our main results in Section \ref{sec:Our_results}.
+We present a summary of our main results together with a brief description of the relevant prior results from the literature in Section \ref{sec:Our_results}, and present our experiments on estimating the missing part of the distribution $P$ and testing its closeness to uniformity.
 In Section \ref{sec:minimax_M_0_alpha_proof}, we provide the proofs for our results on the minimax estimation of $M_{0,\alpha}$ for $\alpha\ge 1$ under $L^2_2$ risk.
-In Section \ref{sec:conc_proofs}, we present the proofs for our concentration and tail bound results for $G_0$.
+In Section \ref{sec:conc_proofs}, we present the proofs for our concentration and tail bound results for $M_{0,g}$.
 Section \ref{sec:rec_proof} presents a proof for a lemma outlining the choice of parameters in the concentration results.
 Section \ref{sec:corollary_proof} has derivations of specific, simplified tail bounds for generalized missing mass and missing Shannon entropy.
 We conclude in Section \ref{sec:conclusion} with some remarks.
 Technical aspects of some proofs are collected in the appendix.